The price of workers’ compensation insurance in Washington could drop significantly in 2019.

 In the last five years, these and other improvements have resulted in a more than $2 billion reduction in projected long-term costs for the workers’ compensation system, according to L&I.

 The public will have an opportunity to provide input about the rate proposal before a final decision is made in December.
+The agency will hold three public hearings during which people can learn about and comment on the proposed 2019 rates.
+The hearings are scheduled for:

 Was this article valuable?